Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 There was no effort from Vail Resorts to correct these issues so a compliance advisory notice was issued (Nov 5) by the Water Quality Control Division of Colorado Public Health and Environment but still never got any attention from the corporation.

-The division had to go to Beaver Creek VP, Douglas Lovell and tell him Vail is legally required to respond — almost as though they felt they didn’t need to… At this meeting, it was deemed 2 weeks (from the notice) was the timeframe in which Vail had to reply (by Nov 19)… They never did.
+The division had to go to Beaver Creek VP, Douglas Lovell and tell him Vail is legally required to respond.
+At this meeting, it was deemed 2 weeks (from the notice) was the timeframe in which Vail had to reply (by Nov 19)… They never did.

 It wasn’t until nearly 2mo. later (Jan.
-17) they responded to the inspection report and CO Public Health and Environmental seemed to be okay with it…
+17) they responded to the inspection report and Colorado Public Health and Environmental seemed to be okay with it…

 WQCD said “Those observations noted that the potential discharge of pollutants to the water of the state didn’t just include sediment, but also waste from construction materials, oil and grease, and sanitary waste from a portable toilet in the area.”